dhruv-sharma007/dhruv-sharma007/README.md

     </summary>

   - 🛠️ Building Projects:
-    - Building a unique chat.
+    - Building a youtube cone and study management system for college.
     - Designing a portfolio website to showcase my work.
   - 🌱 Learning: Advanced React and Node.js.
   - 🔍 Exploring: New Technology and Cyber Security.
+  - 💻 Goal to become master in backend and devOps
   </details>

 <div align='center'>